ryliejamesthomas/tumblr_backup/readme.md

 Copyright &copy; 2009, [Brendan Doms](http://www.bdoms.com/)
 Licensed under the [MIT license](http://www.opensource.org/licenses/MIT)

+NB: This is a fork with more limited functionality than the trunk!
+You may not find it useful, it's tweaked for my use and comprehension.
+Support for tags and CSV output are removed, for example.

 # Tumblr Backup

-Tumblr Backup is a tool for making a local backup of your Tumblr account.
+Tumblr Backup is a tool for making an HTML backup of your Tumblr posts.

 ## Setup